 Can I Cancel My Dental Plan?

-Generally you can cancel a dental plan at anytime, by not paying, if it’s a stand-alone dental plan.
+You can usually cancel a stand-alone dental plan at any time by not paying the premium.
 If you have a plan that includes dental, you can switch it during open enrollment, but can’t drop the dental part of the plan without dropping the whole plan.
 According to HealthCare.Gov:

 If you have a separate, stand-alone dental plan, you can cancel any time during the year by not making payments on the dental plan premium.
 This will cause your dental coverage to end.
 As long as you continue to pay your health plan premium, you’ll stay enrolled in your health plan.